Old Glory Trail Runs

 There will be a cookout at the finish of the race with typical cookout fare and plenty of room to spread out and relax after all those miles.
 (Plus showers - there are showers!)

-Weather during this time of year can be cool and overcast.
+Weather during this time of year can be chilly and overcast.
 Making for a great day to run!
 Highs are usually in the low 50s, but you will be on the trails with coverage, so it may feel even cooler.
-We’ll have firepits at the finish to keep you warm!
+We’ll have firepits and a heated tent at the finish to keep you warm!
 Bring a camp chair to lounge by one!